rakeshgithubaccount/PatientDemographics/README.md

 4) Enter "http://localhost:4200" at "App Launch URL" section and launch
 5) Local application should be launched, displaying patient demographics with Sortable Conditions

+## Notes

+Can test any patient, but for better view i have tested "Ms. Irma Blick, age: 22 years, sex: Female" as it has more number of conditions